LAlcaraz33/LAlcaraz33/README.md

 <h1 align="center">Hi there 👋 I'm Luis Alcaraz</h1>
 <br><br>
 I'm an Electrical Engineer with several interests.
-One of them...
+Some of them.....
 Development and Software Engineering
 <br><br>
 Entrepreneur with lots of ideas and the will to make them a reality.
 <br><br>